 Is soy bad for you?
-I know this may come as a surprise to some of you, but soy products such as: soy milk, soy based formulas, soy cheese and soy yogurt, are extremely processed and should not be consumed.
-In addition, the soy protein isolates that are added to foods like Luna bars, Cliff bars and other packaged foods—are so chemically manufactured that they should not even be considered food.
+I know this may come as a surprise to some of you, but there are many soy foods and products that you should avoid, such as: soy milk, soy-based formulas, soy cheese and soy yogurt.
+These products are extremely processed and should not be consumed.
+In addition, the soy protein isolates that are added to foods like protein bars and other packaged foods—are so chemically manufactured that they should not even be considered food.

 And, here we are told soy is so healthy for us.

 Sadly, that’s not the case.
 Soy did start out with a long history of being a staple in Asian diets, however they mainly ate soy in its fermented form as in miso or tempeh.
 Or when they ate tofu, it was made the traditional way—slow cooking the soybeans for hours.
 And, the soy milk they drank was made up purely of soybeans and water.